mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - When choosing a marker in the figure options, if one of the marker colours would not be used that selection is disabled.
 - Added an option to set the default ```drawstyle``` within the workbench settings window.
 Additionally, the ```linestyle``` can now be set to 'None'.
 - Added an option to matrix workspaces to export bins and spectra to a table workspace.
+- Right-clicking a plot without dragging while using the zoom tool now resets the axes limits.

 Bugfixes
 ########